yashgaur04/Research-Paper-Assistant/README.md

 ```

 ## Future Updates
+- Citation referencing to research papers will be improved in next update.
 - Adding multi-model functionality to include different models.
 - Improving runtime for faster retrieval and chatbot response.
 - Ability to download papers from Google Scholar in addition to arXiv.
-- Adding more research capabilities in Q&A
+- Adding more research capabilities in Q&A.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss.